-Longridge Towers School Sixth Form
+Longridge Towers School

+The Sixth Form

 The Sixth Form at Longridge Towers School aims to enable a young person to reach their full potential, by providing pathways that allow them to achieve and successfully meet their aspirations.
+The Sixth Form is not designed to be easy, and neither should it simply be a rehash of Form 5.
+Form 6 brings new challenges, and it should be regarded as a time of transition allowing young people to develop further the skills and strategies needed for college, university, a gap year or employment.

-Academic success is core to this achievement, through A' Level course.
+Academic success is core to this achievement, through a range of courses including mainly A Levels.
 However, equally important is the enrichment that Longridge offers through independent study, contributions to the wider school community, extra-curricular activities and opportunities for broader study and extension work.